Menstrual Hygiene Management Among Adolescent Girls in Kenya

 Infections

-The lack of feminine hygiene products can lead to increased likelihood of infection.
-As previously discussed, extreme poverty can lead girls to turn to means such as old rags, leaves, or cow dung in order to manage their period.50 These unhygienic substitutes can have serious health consequences such as fungal infections, reproductive tract infections (RTIs) and urinary tract infections (UTIs).51 These UTIs may occur because the unhygienic MHM practices “create abnormally moist conditions [. . .] that promote infection.”52 Within the umbrella of RTIs, one study suggests that the infections most closely linked to MHM are bacterial vaginosis (BV) and vulvovagial candidasis (VVC).
+The lack of feminine hygiene products can lead to an increased likelihood of infection.
+As previously discussed, extreme poverty can lead girls to turn to means such as old rags, leaves, or cow dung in order to manage their period.50 These unhygienic substitutes can have serious health consequences such as fungal infections, reproductive tract infections (RTIs), and urinary tract infections (UTIs).51 These UTIs may occur because the unhygienic MHM practices “create abnormally moist conditions [. . .] that promote infection.”52 Within the umbrella of RTIs, one study suggests that the infections most closely linked to MHM are bacterial vaginosis (BV) and vulvovaginal candidiasis (VVC).
 These infections come from vaginal imbalances and may be introduced to the reproductive tract through the materials used for absorbing blood.53 These infections often first result in itchiness, soreness, and abnormal discharge.54 Beyond the initial health complications, BV and VVC are also linked with increased risk of HIV infection and pregnancy complications.55

 It is also worth noting that it is not simply extreme substitutes (like leaves or cow dung) that can lead to infection.
 One study suggests that women who use reusable absorbent pads are more likely to have symptoms of infection or be diagnosed with urogenital infection than women using disposable pads.56 Because of how expensive disposable pads are over time, many Kenyan girls use reusable pads, again increasing their risk of infection.

-Mental Wellbeing
+Mental Well-being

-The fear and anxiety surrounding menstruation can also lead to poor mental wellbeing of girls.
-While there is little quantitative research on this topic, much of the research qualitatively discusses the high amounts of fear and anxiety surrounding menstruation in Kenya, which suggests that the perceptions and lack of support can negatively affect the mental wellbeing of Kenyan girls.
+The fear and anxiety surrounding menstruation can also lead to the poor mental well-being of girls.
+While there is little quantitative research on this topic, much of the research qualitatively discusses the high amounts of fear and anxiety surrounding menstruation in Kenya, which suggests that the perceptions and lack of support can negatively affect the mental well-being of Kenyan girls.
 In one study based in Kenya in 2013, researchers conducted 35 in-depth interviews and 18 focus groups to study the emotional impacts of what they deemed “menstrual poverty.”
-Girls in the interviews described how a lack of products and support was a major cause of “discomfort, embarrassment, anxiety, fear of being stigmatized, and low mood,” 57 all of which are major factors in the mental wellbeing of girls.
-The study goes on to describe girls that used language such as “‘feeling bad’, feeling ‘stressed’, or ‘fearful’ and ‘wanting to cry,’”58 further suggesting that poor MHM can contribute to emotional distress for Kenyan girls, which in turn negatively affects their mental wellbeing.
+Girls in the interviews described how a lack of products and support was a major cause of “discomfort, embarrassment, anxiety, fear of being stigmatized, and low mood,” 57 all of which are major factors in the mental well-being of girls.
+The study goes on to describe girls that used language such as “‘feeling bad’, feeling ‘stressed’, or ‘fearful’ and ‘wanting to cry,’”58 further suggesting that poor MHM can contribute to emotional distress for Kenyan girls, which in turn negatively affects their mental well-being.

 Sexual Activity

 Another consequence of inadequate MHM is increased sexual behavior, which can lead to increased risk of abuse, STI, and pregnancy.
 Kenyan girls in poverty often lack the spending power to purchase pads or tampons, and because these girls are unable to buy the products they need, it is common to engage in transactional sex or seek out a boyfriend to obtain these products.59 Research provides varied answers to how frequently this sexual activity for sanitation materials occurs.
-In one study conducted among 3,000 Kenyan women and girls in 2015, researchers found that “1 in 10 15-year-old girls were having sex to get money to pay for sanitary ware.”60 According to another Kenyan study from 2015, “two out of three pad users in rural Kenya received pads from their sexual partners” , though this statistic does not necessarily imply transactional sex.61 Although there is a disparity between these percentages, there is strong evidence that young girls may resort to sex in order to get the feminine products they need.
+In one study conducted among 3,000 Kenyan women and girls in 2015, researchers found that “1 in 10 15-year-old girls were having sex to get money to pay for sanitary ware.”60 According to another Kenyan study from 2015, “two out of three pad users in rural Kenya received pads from their sexual partners,” though this statistic does not necessarily imply transactional sex.61 Although there is a disparity between these percentages, there is strong evidence that young girls may resort to sex in order to get the feminine products they need.

 When girls engage in increased sexual activity in order to obtain feminine materials, the power dynamics of intimate relationships are negatively affected,62 suggesting that these girls may have minimal leverage in sexual relationships and may be more susceptible to abuse.63 This sexual behavior also increases their risk of contracting sexually transmitted infections (STIs).
 In situations where girls must use sex to obtain pads, Kenyan girls may be unable to negotiate safe sex practices, which further increases their risk of contracting STIs, including HIV.64 Unfortunately, there is limited research on the prevalence of HIV caused by engaging in sex in order to obtain feminine hygiene products.
 It is known, however, that as of 2017 the overall prevalence rate for HIV among young Kenyan women was 2.6%, which was notably higher than the rate for young men, which was 1.3%.65

 Lastly, increased sexual behavior for materials increases girls’ risk of experiencing unwanted pregnancy.66 In one 2015 study conducted among Kenyan women under 30, 35% of the sexually active women reported pregnancy in the past 12 months.67 Although the sample was not just girls who were sexually active in order to obtain hygiene materials, this high percentage may suggest that girls using sex for products are likely to get pregnant prematurely.
-Further research suggests that this early pregnancy affects girls’ ability to stay in school,68 so as girls resort to sex to get the materials they need, the increased chance of pregnancy can also decrease their educational opportunity, creating a cycle of poverty and poor MHM.
+Further research suggests that this early pregnancy affects girls’ ability to stay in school,68 so as girls resort to sex to get the materials they need, the increased chance of pregnancy can also decrease their educational opportunities, creating a cycle of poverty and poor MHM.

 Education & Gender Inequality

 Another major consequence of poor MHM is decreased school attendance among Kenyan girls.
 If girls feel embarrassed or shameful about their period, they are much less likely to attend school while menstruating.
 Furthermore, girls often do not have appropriate sanitation facilities where they can manage their menstrual flow at school, potentially leading to a decrease in educational attendance.
-UNICEF estimates that 1 in 10 school-age African girls do not attend school during menstruation, and the World Bank statistics estimates absences to be approximately four days every four weeks.69
+UNICEF estimates that 1 in 10 school-age African girls do not attend school during menstruation, and the World Bank statistics estimate absences to be approximately four days every four weeks.69

 As girls miss school and fall behind, the educational disparity between boys and girls widens.
 A 2014 study showed that “girls’ enrolment ratios [in Kenya] have increased in recent years, but large inequality gaps in primary education attainment remain.”70 Other studies have confirmed this trend; multiple studies find that the gap between girls’ and boys’ education is most pronounced during secondary education, suggesting that this gap widens as girls experience menarche.71 This gap in education also contributes to the gap in literacy rates.
 Compared to the national illiteracy average of 7% in 2014, “50% of girls 15—19 are illiterate in the rural, conservative North Eastern province.”72